Thomas Nast

 Thomas Nast (/næst/; [nast]; September 26, 1840 – December 7, 1902) was a German-born American caricaturist and editorial cartoonist often considered to be the "Father of the American Cartoon".

-He was a critic of Democratic Representative "Boss" Tweed and the Tammany Hall Democratic party political machine.
-He created a modern version of Santa Claus (based on the traditional German figures of Sankt Nikolaus and Weihnachtsmann) and the political symbol of the elephant for the Republican Party (GOP).
+He was a sharp critic of "Boss" Tweed and the Tammany Hall Democratic Party political machine.
+He created a modern version of Santa Claus (based on the traditional German figures of Saint Nicholas and Weihnachtsmann) and the political symbol of the elephant for the Republican Party (GOP).
 Contrary to popular belief, Nast did not create Uncle Sam (the male personification of the United States Federal Government), Columbia (the female personification of American values), or the Democratic donkey, although he did popularize those symbols through his artwork.
 Nast was associated with the magazine Harper's Weekly from 1859 to 1860 and from 1862 until 1886.
 Nast's influence was so widespread that Theodore Roosevelt once said, "Thomas Nast was our best teacher."